We produce Snap Ads

 Given how fast Snapchat has been growing, everybody knew that Snapchat ads would come.

 Snapchat is a fun platform used heavily by Millenials.
-So why let Facebook, Twitter and Google get all the mobile app install ads revenue?
+So why let Facebook, Twitter and Google (with Universal App Campaigns) get all the mobile app install ads revenue?

 Let’s take a quick look at why Snapchat can/will be appealing to mobile app publishers, and take a first look at best practices when creating Snapchat video ads (“Snap ads”).